Jeffrey Carp: Career

 Among the artists recorded with were Muddy Waters and Howlin' Wolf.
 He played on albums If You Miss 'Im ...
 I Got 'Im by John Lee Hooker and The London Howlin' Wolf Sessions by Howlin' Wolf.
 A prodigy, he was said to have played beyond his years.

-He was a student at the University of Chicago and played with many blues bands in the area, being exposed to the music of Muddy Waters, Howlin' Wolf and Earl Hooker.

-As a teenager, Carp had his own band, The Jeff Carp Blues Band, a group that included violinist Joel Smirnoff.

 He also recorded with Muddy Waters, Earl Hooker, John Lee Hooker, The Soulful Strings, Patti Drew, and Marlena Shaw.

 He appeared on the 1969 Muddy Waters album, Fathers and Sons.